Formerly W3CPO, now

 THE "MODERN" rigs

 Complementing my tube rigs are these more modern Kenwood rigs.
 The TS-830S classic hybrid further down this page was a logical progression from the Yaesu, and the TS-930S below, which I just added, is my new baby.
 It's an all-original, minty "pre-3,100xxx " serial number rig, so I have a plan to keep it from suffering the power supply failure that these rigs are known for.
-Rather than take up space here, I'll post the entire process on my Flickr page here:
+I'll post the entire process on my Flickr page here:

 Kenwood TS-930S: Resurrection!

-IT'S OFFICIAL!
-For those of you who have been wondering "Which is better - the Kenwood TS-830S, or the TS-930S", the answer is the TS-830S.
-This hybrid rig has NEVER let me down, and the receive is actually better than the 930S (better noise and adjacent-channel rejection).
-Also, this one won't back down when the SWR goes up to 2:1.
-You'll need the separate VFO to do split mode, but it's worth it.
+For those of you who have been wondering "Which is better - the Kenwood TS-830S, or the TS-930S", the short answer is the TS-830S.
+Or at least it's the more durable of the two.
+This hybrid rig won't back down when the SWR goes up to 2:1.
+The TS-930S doesn't either, but you risk blowing up the PA section.
 If you own a good working 830 "Sugar", DO NOT SELL IT, or you will someday regret it.

 I bought THIS rig from ANOTHER eBay curio shop, called "Lynne's Collectibles and Curios".
 It's ironic that two of the best radios I've ever bought were from women on eBay who had "curio" shops.
 Lynne offered a generous return period and a warranty, and I wasn't disappointed.
 It worked perfectly, and it puts out about 120 watts PEP across all bands, using 6146 RF tubes.
 The receiver in this has an adjustable notch filter and Variable Bandwidth Tuning built-in to clean up weak signals.
 In fact, sometimes it beats my new 930 "Sugar".But it didn't come with the fancy bronze VFO knob.
 I found that on eBay.